paulpham157/ii-agent/README.md

 ## Overview

-II Agent is built around providing an agentic interface to leading language models.
+II-Agent is built around providing an agentic interface to leading language models.
 It offers:

 - A CLI interface for direct command-line interaction
 - A WebSocket server that powers a modern React-based frontend